Documentation Index

 GitHub Integration

-To set up GitHub integration:- Navigate to Settings > Integrations in the Metoro UI
+To set up GitHub integration:- Navigate to Settings > Integrations in the Metoro UI.
+Take me there

 - Find the GitHub section and click Connect GitHub